Here’s your guide to better understanding the Payoff Money Personalities.

 In psychology, the Big 5 personality traits are 5 broad domains or dimensions that have been repeatedly shown to describe the bulk of human personality.
 The five factors are Openness, Conscientiousness, Extraversion, Agreeableness and Neuroticism — commonly referred to collectively as OCEAN.

 Beneath each global factor, you’ll find a cluster of more specific factors, like how extraversion includes such related qualities as gregariousness, assertiveness, excitement seeking, warmth, activity and positive emotions.

 And now, without further ado, a little more information on the different personality types.

-Psst … You can share your financial personality with others!
-Download or save your financial personality’s image to share it on your social networks.
+Psst … You can share your money personality with others!
+Download or save your money personality’s image to share it on your social networks.

 The Adventurer (8.3% of Americans)

 With an unquenchable thirst for knowledge and new experiences, Adventurers live a try-anything-once life.
 Their carefree attitudes lead them to not be devastated when those experiences don’t go their way.

 This carries over to their finances, where they’re known to keep a loose grip, take risks and spend to gain those new experiences, but that doesn’t mean they’re bad with money.
 Adventurers need to fund their excursions, so they’re always using cutting-edge financial tools to track their income and spending, and pay bills.

 Consistency and routines are the name of the game for Guardians.
 They live inside their wheelhouses and are the ones you can count on to get things done.